Skip to main content

 • Every user should have the same number of dimensions, and the dimensions should have the same meaning and be in the same space for every user.

-Note that the combination of userId and scope, (userId, scope), should also be unique.
+The combination of userId and scope, (userId, scope), should also be unique.